diveflo/fair-teams-ai/backend/README.md

 ```

 We send a request in that format in our GitHub Actions CI/CD pipeline after successfully building and pushing a new docker image of the backend.

+## Continous integration

+GitHub Actions run our automated tests for the frontend and backend.
+The backend tests, especially the demo analyzer tests, require a large
+amount of test data.
+That data is not checked into the repository, but stored in an Azure Blob Storage and downloaded at runtime.

+For this to work, the environment variable `AZURE_STORAGE_CONNECTION_STRING` has to be set to the connection string of the blob container.